OPP seeking four suspects following distraction theft in Brighton | InQuinte.ca

 On November 15, 2025, at approximately 4:00 p.m., officers received a report of a stolen wallet and unauthorized transactions totaling $3,800 using bank cards.

-The complainant advised they had their wallet while visiting a commercial property on Elizabeth Street in Brighton earlier that afternoon.
+The complainant advised they had their wallet stolen while visiting a commercial property on Elizabeth Street in Brighton earlier that afternoon.
 Investigators believe the theft occurred in the parking lot through a distraction technique.

 Police are seeking to identify four individuals in connection with the incident and are releasing images of the persons.